supertuxkart/stk-website/wiki_untranslated/Download.md

 {%- endcapture -%}
 {%- main_title {{ other_title }}-%}

+{%translate "SuperTuxKart 1.5 is also available for iOS users [on the Apple App Store](https://apps.apple.com/us/app/supertuxkart/id6737858957)."%}

 {%translate "The main download links provided above are for the last stable release, SuperTuxKart 1.5."%}

 {%translate The automated preview release builds are available [here](https://github.com/supertuxkart/stk-code/releases/preview). %}